IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 ## [1] "emuDBhandle"
 ```

-As can be seen in R Example \@ref(rexample:emuDB-load), the class of a loaded `emuDB` is `emuDBhandle`.
+As can be seen in the above R code example, the class of a loaded `emuDB` is `emuDBhandle`.
 A `emuDBhandle` object is used to reference a loaded `emuDB` in the database interaction functions of the `emuR` package.
 In this chapter we will show how to use this `emuDBhandle` object to perform database manipulation operations.
 Most of the `emuDB` manipulation functions follow the following function prefix naming convention:

 - `add_XXX` add a new instance of `XXX` / `set_XXX` set the current instance of `XXX`,
 - `list_XXX` list the current instances of `XXX` / `get_XXX` get the current instance of `XXX`,